How RTLS Helps Contact Tracing in Hospitals

 1. Access to contact information

-RTLS can be embedded in patient bracelets, visitor’s badges, and provider and staff identification badges.
+RTLS can be embedded in patient bracelets, visitor’s badges, and staff identification badges.
 Should an individual enter a hospital while infected, RTLS tech allows crisis teams to immediately determine the names and locations of individuals near the infected person.

 RTLS data can even include contact information for those potentially exposed.
 This information can be presented in an organized way, making it easier for hospital staff to reach these individuals.